chilliard99/CEN3031/Sprint1.md

 Completed:

      front:
-     - Add Angular Material: Angular material was added as a dependency for the project and we were able o display material components.
+     - Add Angular Material: Angular material was added as a dependency for the project and we were able to display material components.
+     - Implament Basic Back End Connection: A user can now use the two inputs and button to add to a hand in the back end.
+     - Display a Basic Card: We created a card and can display it on our page.

      back:
      - Back-end Testing: A simple Deck struct and file was created with a function to return a hard-coded deck size.
 This was run through a Go test function with the appropriate passes and fails.